5T33Z0/OC-Little-Translated/11_Graphics/iGPU/iGPU_DeviceProperties.md

 `device-id`|Data|`9B3E0000`| ⚠️ For UHD 630: only required if the Device-iD IS NOT `0x3E9B`.
 Under Windows, open Device Manager, bring up the iGPU, open the properties, select details and click on Hardware IDs and check.
 `device-id`|Data|`9B3E0000`| ⚠️ Only required for Coffee Lake CPUs with UHD 620.

+**NOTES**:

+- For **Lenovo T490**: add and enable the patch located in the `UEFI/ReservedMemory` section of the sample.plist to fix black screen issues after waking from hibernation.

 ### Kaby Lake and Amber Lake
 >For Intel HD 615/617/620/630/640/650</br>
 >Supported since: macOS 10.12